openzipkin/zipkin/doc/sql-databases.md

 directory after installation:

     sbt "project zipkin-anormdb" console
-    com.twitter.zipkin.storage.anormdb.DB().install
+    com.twitter.zipkin.storage.anormdb.DB().install(false)

+As above, pass appropriate parameters to `DB()` if necessary so that it connects to your database.
 This will create new tables (prefixed by `zipkin_`) in your database.

+Zipkin technically supports in-memory databases, but they can only be used for testing because there is currently no way to keep open a connection to an in-memory database between installation and running Zipkin.

 ### Adding a new database type